 …not have a heart attack every time the phone rings and I see a foreign code on the screen.

-…be able to walk into any situation and know I can get through it and not stand there feeling like a complete idiot.“
+…be able to walk into any situation and know I can get through it without feeling overwhelmed.”

 But on the bright side, I also know what it feels like to go to Spain and chat to natives in a bar about a pretty wide range of topics despite the fact I forget the odd word here and there.
-To get something right in my Japanese class (finally) and know I’m (slowly)making progress in one of the most difficult languages in the world.
+To get something right in my Japanese class (finally) and know I’m (slowly) making progress in one of the most difficult languages in the world.
 To be told by a German that I sound like a native and they didn’t even realise I was British.
-And like most things in life, those positive moments, or as the Germans like to call the “Erfolgserlebnis” (experiences of success) make it all worthwhile and motivate me to carry on.
+And like most things in life, those positive moments, or what the Germans call the “Erfolgserlebnis” (experiences of success), make it all worthwhile and motivate me to carry on.

 One of THE most important things I have learned is that language learning is not just academic, it’s EMOTIONAL.
 How you feel about a language plays a huge role in how successful you will be.
 Negative experiences from the past can seriously hinder your progress.
-For example, a teacher telling you when you were 10 years old that you would never be good at languages (can’t tell you how many of my clients are still dragging that negative baggage around with them!) or almost suffering from a heart attack before an oral exam at school.
+For example, a teacher telling you when you were 10 years old that you would never be good at languages (can’t tell you how many of my clients are still dragging that negative baggage around with them!) or having a panic attack before an oral exam at school.
 That is why coaching works so effectively when combined with language training.
-Coaching tackles the emotional and the motivational side of language learning.
+Coaching tackles the emotional AND the motivational side of language learning.